prisma/prisma1/docs/04-Reference/03-Database/02-Data-Modelling.md

 The type name determines the name of derived queries and mutations as well as the argument names for nested mutations.
 Type names can only contain **alphanumeric characters** and need to start with an uppercase letter.
 They can contain **maximally 64 characters**.

 *It's recommended to choose type names in the singular form.*
-*Type names are unique on a project level.*
+*Type names are unique on a service level.*

 ##### Examples